-Visually inspected from floor level.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plaster on the hard construction.
-Surfaces of exposed floors were visually inspected.
+Internal walls are plastered on the hard.
+Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Suspended timber with fitted floor coverings throughout.
-Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal doors, skirtings and facings are of a timber variety.
-The kitchen is fitted with a range of floor and wall mounted units.
-Visually inspected.
+The kitchen is fitted with a range of floor and wall mounted storage units.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gar fire within the living room.
-Visually inspected.
-Internal decorative finishes are a mixture of wallpaper and paint.
-NOT APPLICABLE THO I ALL LIONDEL Accessible parts of the wiring were visually inspected without removing fittings.
+There is a gas fire within the living room.
+Internal decorations Visually inspected.
+The internal decorative finishes are a mixture of wallpaper and paint.
+Cellars Not applicable.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+W Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains.
-Plumbing where seen is of copper and PVC.
-The shower room comprises a three piece suite.
+Plumbing where seen is copper and pvc.
+The bathroom comprises a three piece suite.
 It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
 Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water is by a gas fired combination boiler with boiler located within the sitting room cupboard.
+Heating and hot water is by a gas fired combination boiler with boiler located in the kitchen.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed mains to the public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
+Assumed to mains public sewer.
+Fire, smoke and burglar alarms New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.

-Any additional limits to inspection

-For flats / maisonettes
+Any additional limits to inspection For flats / maisonettes